 You might want to, but the more important question is, can you?
 Annemarie Gambera discusses legal scenarios and aims to answer these questions in the post.
 If you would like to see whether you are entitled to a superannuation disability benefit, please take our free superannuation benefits assessment.

-It is not uncommon for clients claiming a Total and Permanent Disability (TPD) benefit to suffer from financial distress.
+It is not uncommon for clients with a TPD claim for Total and Permanent Disability (TPD) benefit to suffer from financial distress.

 The reasons may vary.
 However, there are some common factors which can lead to financial crisis, such as: